steveaq/steveaq.github.io/_posts/2022-03-18-FBREF-Data-Scraping-Walk-Through-pt2.md

 *For the full code visit my [repo](https://github.com/steveaq/Webs-Scraping-for-Fooball-Data-).*

  The first function requires the URL of a player profile to be passed in order to return a pandas dataframe with the high level per/90 stats available on this page.
 The beautiful soup package will find the tables we need in the source code of the html.
- The table we want from this sub-page is stuctured slightly differently to the one we have scraped previously.
-So we need to construct our dataframe in a more programatic way.
+ The table we want from this sub-page is structured slightly differently to the one we have scraped previously.
+So we need to construct our dataframe in a more programmatic way.

 ```python